-Over the last decade society has changed and so has policing.
-While policing's focus for many years was keeping people safe in the public space, the last decade saw significant reductions in predominantly public space recorded crime, particularly violent crime and crimes associated with antisocial behaviour.
-Although violence on the streets was reducing, levels of reporting of incidents within homes and private domains rose.
+Looking back we can see how society has changed and how policing has adapted to meet these changes.
+Policing's focus for many years has been keeping people safe in the public space and, through policing and partnership activity, we have seen significant reductions in public space recorded crime.
+However, whilst violence on the streets has been reducing, the reporting of incidents within homes and private domains has risen.

-The way people were living their lives changed further over the last ten years, with a rise in the use of the Internet and more widespread use of technology leading to new ways of offending with more online crime.
-Policing has had to adapt to this ever changing landscape and operate effectively in both the public and private space with an increased focus most recently on safety online.
+The way people lived their lives changed further, with a rise in the use of the Internet and more widespread use of technology.
+This led to new ways of offending with more online crime and the increasing risks associated with cyber-attack.
+Policing has had to adapt to this ever changing landscape and operate effectively in both the public and private space with an increased focus most recently on safety online and the impact of global cyber-attacks and terrorism.